reganjs/reganjs/README.md

 <h1>👋🏻 Hello everyone, happy to meet you</h1>

 Thank you for viewing my GitHub profile page.
 I enjoy learning new technologies, meeting new people, and creating content!
 Below is a bit about me as a person, what I enjoy outside of web development, and my story.
-My story is a brief description of how I got into Software Engineering.
+My story is a brief description of how I got into the Tech Industry from a non-traditional path.

 ### allAboutMe.js